KenMills-GH/CoPilot-SmallProject/README.md

 ### 🔐 Username Validation

-- Strict validation with regex pattern enforcement
+- Strict validation with regex pattern enforcement (for testing purposes only)
 - **Requirements:**
   - Minimum 5 characters
   - At least 1 uppercase letter